mininet-wifi/mininet-wifi.github.io/_pages/manetProtocols.md

             mode='g', channel=5, ht_cap='HT40+')
 ```

-Multiple arguments can also be set in `proto_args`.
+Multiple arguments can also be passed in `proto_args`.

 The list of parameters can be found with the protocol you are using.
 For example, we found `-hint` by issuing the `olsrd --help` command.